TrevorACarter/Aspen-x-Firelines/README.md

 # Aspen-x-Firelines
-JFSP Project investigating the affect of aspen on adjacent fire suppression operations
+JFSP Project investigating the effect of aspen on adjacent fire suppression operations